Blended Case Management

 Development of individual-driven service plans

-Children, adolescents, adults with a mental illness
+Children, adolescents, adults with a mental health diagnosis

-Those who have Medical Assistance and reside in Blair County.
+Those who have Medical Assistance and reside in Blair County

-Those who are seeking support navigating services for their behavioral health diagnoses.
+Those who are seeking support navigating services for their behavioral health diagnoses

 How can you obtain services?